 Below are some frequently asked questions that we are often hear but if you have a particular query about studying as a mature student please visit our mature students page or contact the Student Centre and our team will be happy help.

 How long does it take to complete a course part-time?

-As a part-time student at the University of Suffolk you will attend the same classes as full-time students but it is largely up to you how much time you devote to your study each year and how many credits you obtain.
+As a part-time student at the University of Suffolk you will attend the same classes as full-time students but you chose how much time you devote to your study each year and how many credits you obtain.

-This gives you more flexibility to choose the length of time it takes you to complete your qualification but as a guide:
+This gives you the flexibility to choose how long it takes you to complete your qualification, but as a guide: